A Quantum-Secure Niederreiter Cryptosystem using Quasi-Cyclic Codes: Review of Niederreiter Cryptosystem

 A decoding problem is given $x\in \mathbb{F}_{2}^n$ find a codeword $c\in \mathcal{C}$ that is closest to $x$.
 This problem for a random linear code is called the \emph{general decoding problem} and is known to be NP-hard~\cite{berlekamp1978inherent}.
 But for some codes this decoding problem can be solved efficiently.
 If such an algorithm is available for a code $\mathcal{C}$, we say that $\mathcal{C}$ has a decoder.

-\subsection{Quasi-Cyclic codes}
+\subsection{Quasi-Cyclic Codes}

 A quasi-cyclic code (QCC) is a block linear code which is a simple generalisation of the cyclic code.
 It is such that any cyclic shift of any codeword by $m$ symbols gives another codeword.
 We are particularly interested in $\frac{m-1}{m}$ rate codes.
 In particular our system is based on $\frac{m-1}{m}$ rate codes over $\mathbb{F}_{{2}^{l}}$.
-Such codes along with quasi-cyclic codes of rate $\frac{1}{m}$ were studied in great detail by Gulliver~\cite{Gulliver_thesis}.

-\begin{definition}[Circulant matrix] A matrix is called circulant if every row, except for the first row, is a circular right shift of the row above that. \end{definition} A typical example of a circulant matrix of size $p$ is
+Such codes along with quasi-cyclic codes of rate $\frac{1}{m}$ were studied in great detail by Gulliver~\cite{Gulliver_thesis}. \begin{definition}[Circulant matrix] A square matrix is called circulant if every row, except for the first row, is a circular right shift of the row above that. \end{definition} A rate $\frac{m-1}{m}$ systematic QCC has an $p \times mp$ parity check matrix of the form $\mathcal{H}= \left[\,I_{p}\,|\,C_{1}\,|\,C_{2}\,|\,\ldots\,|\,C_{m-1}\,\right]$ where each $C_{i}$ is a circulant matrix of size $p$ and $I_{p}$ is the identity matrix of size $p$.